A Local's Favourite Caves in Iceland

 Grjótagjá is a very interesting lava cave close to Dimmuborgir.
 It has got two openings and is half-filled with hot water.

-Grjótagjá is such a mystical cave and as such Game of Thrones supposedly used it as one of their film locations; Jon Snow and Ygritte's cave and love scene.
-Although parts of that scene were filmed in a studio from what I could see when I watched the scene.
+Grjótagjá is such a mystical cave, and as such, Game of Thrones supposedly used it as one of the film locations: Jon Snow and Ygritte's cave and love scene.

 Grjótagjá lava cave Mývatn

-The difference between these 2 photos is that the first one is taken with flash and this one is without flash
+The difference between these 2 photos is that the first one is taken with flash, and this one is without flash

-To my dismay, I read in our morning paper (July 2018) that the landowners, who had gracefully allowed guests to have a look into Grjótagjá and take photos, had to close a part of this beautiful cave.
+To my dismay, I read in our morning paper (July 2018) that the landowners, who had gracefully allowed guests to have a look inside Grjótagjá and take photos, had to close a part of this beautiful cave.

-Some people had shown such great disrespect as bathing and sleeping inside the cave, washing their shoes and their dishes in the water and some had even defecated there :(
+Some people had shown such great disrespect as bathing and sleeping inside the cave, washing their shoes and their dishes in the water, and some had even defecated there :(

-Read more in my travel-blog:
+Read more in my travel blog:

-Mývatn in North-Iceland - Part III - Grjótagjá, Stóragjá & the Mývatn Naturebaths, with many more photos of Grjótagjá and its neighbouring Stóragjá rift.
+Mývatn in North Iceland - Part III - Grjótagjá, Stóragjá & the Mývatn Naturebaths, with many more photos of Grjótagjá and its neighbouring Stóragjá rift.

 Gýgjagjá in Hjörleifshöfði - nicknamed the Yoda CaveRegína by Gýgagjá in Hjörleifshöfði - nicknamed the Yoda Cave